thehonorguard/mkdocs/docs/RoleGuide/rifleman.md

 - **Maintain Rules of Engagement (ROE) and fire discipline.**</br>
 Rules of Engagement dictate when you are allowed to engage a target, which is usually is discussed during briefing.
 If at any moment it is unclear to you what the ROE are, ask your squadleader, or assume it's return fire only. it's also highly advice to keep your weapon on safe-mode until you are about to engage.

-## LAT
+## Light Anti-Tank
-Another variant of the rifleman, is the LAT (Light Anti tank).

-There's no big difference, except the LAT carries a AT4 single-use launcher, in case of enemy vehicle presence.
+A variant of the rifleman is the Light Anti tank (LAT). this is a basic rifleman, except the LAT carries a AT4 single-use launcher(or a similar single-use launcher), to engage light enemy vehicle presence.
-LAT aren't allowed to shoot unless told otherwise by COC.
+LAT aren't allowed to shoot unless told otherwise by the squadleader.

+## CLS
+Another Varient of the rifleman is the CLS.
+It's primary function is to make a wounded soldier stable until the medic arrives. although still a rifleman at it's core, it does have it's own section here (link to CLS)

 # Common loadout